-We stress again that we are very broadly in agreement with the direction of the FRTB and feel that the points set out in this Paper complement the FRTB and better calibrate the proposals.
-We would welcome the opportunity to organize a meeting with the TBG at its convenience to discuss our proposals and the range of alternatives currently contemplated.
+We stress again that we are very broadly in agreement with the direction of the FRTB and feel that the points set out in this Paper complement the FRTB.
+We would welcome the opportunity to organize a meeting with the TBG at its convenience to discuss our proposals and the range of alternatives currently contemplated regarding the FRTB.
 We do sincerely hope you find our further inputs helpful.